usds/discovery-sprint-guide/_pages/preparing.md

 - **Network / phone:** Work with the organization to determine how to get internet access.
 Additionally, some buildings have limited or no cell coverage so know ahead of time how the team will coordinate meetings.

-Most federal agencies will not allow outside equipment to connect to their networks so tethering to phones or wifi hotspots might need to be employed.
+We've found that most federal agencies will not allow outside equipment to connect to their networks so tethering to phones or wifi hotspots might need to be employed.
 {:.guide-usds}

 - **Clearance:** Obtain any NDAs the team needs to sign in order to be effective and see all the work.
 This is often negotiable but planning for this beforehand allows the team to avoid having to make concessions about the scope of the sprint or getting held up before they can even start.

-A few agencies require security clearances before the team can start so the sprint team lead should work with the agency to determine what's needed.
+Within government, a few agencies require security clearances before the team can start.
+The sprint team lead should work with the agency to determine what's needed.
 {:.guide-usds}

 - **Data / systems:** Collect any available background materials, technical diagrams, problem statements, and other materials relevant to the content of the sprint and distribute them to the sprint team ahead of time.
 Request access to potential systems and tools the organization uses that the sprint team might want to investigate.